-The summer is about to start again in Amsterdam (not as it feels like it now in early June), which usually means that the regular attractions in the centre of the Dutch capital are getting more and more crowded.
-For those who’d like to avoid the hustle and bustle of the city centre for a bit, but also don’t want to head out of the city towards the beach, a great open-air exhibition just opened outside the city centre: the International Sculpture Route ArtZuid.
+The summer is about to start again in Amsterdam.
+This usually means that the regular attractions in the centre of the Dutch capital are getting more and more crowded.
+For those who would like to avoid the hustle and bustle of the city centre for a bit, a great open-air exhibition just opened outside the city centre: the International Sculpture Route ArtZuid.

-The biennial International Sculpture Route ArtZuid is a 2.5 kilometers long art route through Amsterdam’s ‘Oud-Zuid’ (translated as ‘old-south’) neighborhood with some 66 artworks by 21 different international artists and is one of those events we love to see coming back to Amsterdam every other year.
+The biennial International Sculpture Route ArtZuid is a 2.5 kilometers long art route running through Amsterdam’s ‘Oud-Zuid’ (translated as ‘old-south’) neighborhood.
+The route consists of some 66 artworks by 21 different international artists and is one of those events we love to see coming back to Amsterdam every other year.
 The growing visitor numbers of each edition and the awards the event received, confirm its popularity.
-The last edition attracted around 380,000 national and international visitors and with this year’s set up we somehow expect this number to be even higher, at least if the Dutch weather cooperates.
+The last edition attracted around 380,000 national and international visitors.
+With this year’s set up we somehow expect this number to be even higher, at least if the Dutch weather cooperates.

 For this fourth edition its curators Rudi Fuchs, former director of the Stedelijk Museum, and Maarten Bertheux chose for a different set-up compared to the three previous editions.
 Instead of displaying one single work of many different artists, this year ArtZuid focuses on a limited number of artists.
 ArtZuid, quite unusually, exhibits a group of sculptures by each individual artist, something we do see in museums, but hardly in an urban environment.
 Internationally acclaimed artists like Georg Baselitz, Jaume Plensa, Tony Gragg and KAWS all decided to contribute to this year’s edition.